-Here is a nicely formatted listing of all shell command

-commands by Rajeshbabu Chintaguntla.
+Here is a nicely formatted listing of all shell commands by Rajeshbabu Chintaguntla.

-Chapter 13.
+Chapter 14.
 Scripting with Ruby

-For examples scripting Apache HBase, look in the HBase bin end in rb.
+For examples scripting Apache HBase, look in the HBase bin directory.
+Look at the files that end in .rb.
 To run one of these files, do as follows: